TrorYongOCR: Encoder-Decoder Model for Scene Text Recognition

 Abstract

-Methodology: Use Image Encoding as a Prefilll Prompt
+Use Image Encoding as a Prefilll Prompt

-• for the decoding block,
+For the single decoding block,

 TrorYongOCR architecture overview can be found in Figure 1.